divyashivaram/trigger-me-not/README.md

 # Trigger-me-not

-An application to help users avoid potential psychological triggers on the internet.
+A browser extension to help users avoid potential psychological triggers on the internet.
 This application is a chrome extension that parses the webpage content and detects potential triggers and blurs the text with a <TW: reason> and a button to unhide the blur if the user wishes to read it anyway.

 ## Getting Started